contentful/actions-app-deploy/README.md

 jobs:
   deploy_job:
     runs-on: ubuntu-latest
-    strategy:
-      matrix:
-        node-version: [16.x]
-    name: Job to deploy app to Contentful
+    name: Deploy app to Contentful
     steps:
       - uses: actions/checkout@v3
-      - name: Use Node.js ${{ matrix.node-version }}
+      - name: Use Node.js 16.x
         uses: actions/setup-node@v3
         with:
-          node-version: ${{ matrix.node-version }}
+          node-version: 16.x
       - run: npm ci
       - run: npm run build
-      - uses: contentful/app-deploy@v1.10
+      - uses: contentful/actions-app-deploy@v1
         with:
           organization-id: ${{ secrets.ORGANIZATION_ID }}
           app-definition-id: ${{ secrets.APP_DEFINITION_ID }}
           access-token: ${{ secrets.ACCESS_TOKEN }}
-          folder: ${{ secrets.FOLDER }}
+          folder: build
 ```

-### Configuration
+### Parameters

-On Github, in the repository of the App go to settings, click `Secrets` (under security) and open `actions`.
-You need to add the following secrets:

 - `organization-id` (_required_): The id of the organization.
-- `app-definition-id` (_required_): The ID of the app definition.
+- `app-definition-id` (_required_): The id of the app definition.
-- `access-token` (_required_): An Access token for the Contentful Management API.
+- `access-token` (_required_): An Access token for the Content Management API.
+Should be stored as a secret in your GitHub repository (`Settings` -> `Secrets` -> `Actions`).
 - `folder` (_required_): The folder which is deployed to Contentful App Hosting.
 Usually, this is the `build` folder.

 ## Running

 After you have created the workflow file and added the secrets, you can push your code to the repository.
-The GitHub action will automatically run and deploy your App to Contentful App Hosting.
+The GitHub Action will automatically run and deploy your App to Contentful App Hosting.
 You can see the progress of the workflow in the `Actions` tab of your repository.

 ## FAQ